tkobayashi-newsela/python_challenge/README.md

 To interact with the python script, we are going to use invoke.

-To process the file the populate the database:
+To process the file and populate the database:
 ```
 invoke process-file
 ```